IanJ332/Sign_language_translator/README.md

 # A Comparative Study of Deep Learning Models for Sign Language Sentence Recognition

-## 1. Project Overview and Objectives
+## 1\.
+Project Overview

-This project undertakes a systematic evaluation of different deep learning architectures for the complex task of sign language sentence recognition.
-The primary objective is to investigate the performance progression from a simple baseline model to a more sophisticated, hyperparameter-optimized model, while detailing the critical data engineering and training strategy decisions made along the way.

-All experiments are conducted using the large-scale **[How2Sign](https://how2sign.github.io/)** dataset, with a specific focus on **frontal-view RGB video clips**.
+This project presents a systematic evaluation of deep learning architectures for sign language sentence recognition using the large-scale **[How2Sign](https://how2sign.github.io/)** dataset.
+The primary objective is to investigate and quantify the performance progression from a simple keypoint-based baseline to a sophisticated, hyperparameter-optimized video-based model.
+All experiments focus exclusively on **frontal-view RGB video clips**.

+\<hr\>

-## 2. Methodology and Models
+## 2\.
+Methodology

-The core of this investigation lies in an iterative, three-phase approach to model development, featuring a two-stage training strategy for the advanced models.
+The investigation follows an iterative, three-phase approach to model development, featuring a two-stage training strategy for the advanced video-based models.

 ### Phase 1: Baseline Model (Keypoint-based LSTM)

-To establish a performance baseline, an initial model was developed using pre-processed 2D pose estimation keypoints.
-This approach tests the efficacy of using abstract geometric data.
+A baseline was established using pre-processed 2D pose estimation keypoints to test the efficacy of abstract geometric data.

-* **Architecture**: A stacked LSTM network consisting of `LSTM(64) -> Dropout(0.5) -> LSTM(64) -> Dropout(0.5) -> Dense(32)`.
+  * **Architecture**: A stacked LSTM network: `LSTM(64) -> Dropout(0.5) -> LSTM(64) -> Dropout(0.5) -> Dense(32)`.

 ### Phase 2: Advanced Model (CNN-LSTM)
-To leverage richer visual information, an advanced model was built to process raw video frames directly.
-This model combines a Convolutional Neural Network (CNN) for spatial feature extraction and a Long Short-Term Memory (LSTM) network for temporal modeling.
-* **CNN Base**: A pre-trained **MobileNetV2** is used as the feature extractor.
-* **Two-Stage Training Strategy**:
-    1.  **Feature Extraction Training**: Initially, the loaded MobileNetV2 base model has all of its layers **frozen** (`trainable = False`).
-In this stage, only the weights of the newly added LSTM and Dense classification layers are trained.
-This allows the temporal part of the model to learn how to interpret the powerful, general-purpose features from the CNN without destabilizing the pre-trained weights.
-    2.  **Fine-Tuning**: After the model achieves stability (e.g., after 20-30 epochs), the top layers of the MobileNetV2 base are **unfrozen** (made trainable).
-The entire model is then trained for a few more epochs with a very low learning rate.
-This allows the pre-trained CNN to slightly adapt its feature extraction to the specific nuances of sign language video data.
-* **Manually-Tuned Hyperparameters**: For this phase, the manually-set hyperparameters were `LSTM(128)` and `Dropout(0.5)`.

-### Phase 3: Hyperparameter Optimization (Bayesian Optimization)
-To systematically find a more optimal configuration for the CNN-LSTM architecture's initial training stage, Bayesian Optimization was performed using the **Optuna** framework.
-The search space was defined as follows:
-* **`learning_rate`**: A log-uniform distribution between `1e-5` and `1e-3`.
-* **`lstm_units`**: An integer value between `64` and `256`.
-* **`dropout_rate`**: A uniform distribution between `0.2` and `0.5`.

-## 3. Key Data Processing and Feature Engineering Decisions

-Several critical decisions were made during data preprocessing to ensure model compatibility and computational efficiency.

-### 3.1.
-Sequence Standardization (Fixed Frame Count)
-* **Selection**: All video clips were standardized to a fixed length of **`MAX_FRAMES = 30`**.
-* **Rationale**: Recurrent Neural Networks like LSTMs require fixed-length input sequences for efficient batch processing.
-A length of 30 was chosen as a balance to capture the motion of most signs without excessive computational overhead.
-* **Calculation**: Videos with **more than 30 frames** were **truncated**.
-Videos with **fewer than 30 frames** were **padded** with zero-value vectors (black frames).

-### 3.2.
-Frame Resolution (Image Downsampling)
-* **Selection**: Each video frame was resized to a resolution of **`IMG_SIZE = 64x64`** pixels.
-* **Rationale**: Downsampling from the original high resolution significantly reduces the computational load on the CNN, making training feasible while retaining sufficient visual detail.
-* **Calculation**: This was achieved using the `cv2.resize()` function from the OpenCV library.

-### 3.3.
-Feature Vector for LSTM Model (274 Dimensions)
-* **Selection**: For the baseline model, a 274-dimensional feature vector was engineered from the 2D keypoint data for each frame.
-* **Rationale**: This process converts the structured JSON output from pose estimation into a flat numerical vector that can be directly fed into an LSTM, focusing solely on geometric positions.
-* **Calculation**: The vector was created by concatenating the flattened (X, Y) coordinates from four keypoint sources: Pose (50 features), Face (140), Left Hand (42), and Right Hand (42).

-## 4. Dataset and Environment

-* **Dataset**: How2Sign.
-The models were trained on the official training split and evaluated on the validation and test splits.
-* **Hardware**: All models were trained on an **NVIDIA A100** GPU.
-* **Software**: The project was developed in a Google Colab environment using `TensorFlow`, `Keras`, `Optuna`, `Pandas`, and `Scikit-learn`.

-## 5. Project File Structure

-The project is organized into multiple Jupyter Notebooks, each corresponding to a phase of the research.
-The `0_` prefixed notebooks are primarily for pipeline verification and "smoke tests".

-* `1_1_Train_LSTM.ipynb`: Contains the implementation and training for the Baseline LSTM model.
-* `2_2_Train_CNN+LSTM.ipynb`: Contains the implementation and training for the manually-tuned CNN-LSTM model.
-* `3_1.ipynb`: Contains the setup and execution of the Optuna hyperparameter search.
-* `3_2_Train_final_optimized_model.ipynb`: Contains the final training and evaluation run using the best hyperparameters discovered by Optuna.

-***
+To leverage richer visual information, an advanced model was built to process raw video frames.
+This architecture combines a CNN for spatial feature extraction with an LSTM for temporal modeling.

+  * **CNN Base**: A pre-trained **MobileNetV2** with frozen weights.
+  * **Training Strategy**: A two-stage process was employed:
+    1.  **Feature Extraction Training**: Initially, only the LSTM and Dense classification layers were trained.
+This allows the new layers to learn how to interpret the powerful, general-purpose features from the frozen CNN base.
+    2.  **Fine-Tuning**: After initial stable training, the top layers of the MobileNetV2 base were unfrozen and the entire model was trained for a few more epochs with a very low learning rate, allowing the feature extractor to adapt to the specifics of sign language data.
+  * **Manual Hyperparameters**: This phase used a manually-tuned configuration of `LSTM(128)` and `Dropout(0.5)`.

+### Phase 3: Bayesian Hyperparameter Optimization

+To systematically discover an optimal configuration for the CNN-LSTM, Bayesian Optimization was performed using the **Optuna** framework.
+The search space was defined as:

+  * **`learning_rate`**: Log-uniform distribution from `1e-5` to `1e-3`.
+  * **`lstm_units`**: Integer from `64` to `256`.
+  * **`dropout_rate`**: Uniform distribution from `0.2` to `0.5`.

+\<hr\>

+## 3\.
+Data Processing & Feature Engineering

+Several key preprocessing decisions were made to ensure model compatibility and computational efficiency.

+  * **Sequence Standardization**: All video clips were standardized to a fixed length of **30 frames**.
+Shorter videos were padded with zero-vectors, and longer videos were truncated.
+This is a requirement for batch processing in RNNs.
+  * **Frame Resolution**: All video frames were downsampled to **64x64 pixels** using OpenCV.
+This drastically reduces the computational load while retaining essential visual features.
+  * **Keypoint Feature Vector**: For the baseline model, a **274-dimensional** feature vector was engineered for each frame by concatenating the (X, Y) coordinates from pose, face, and hand keypoints, discarding confidence scores.
+  * **CNN Feature Extraction (Transfer Learning)**: For the advanced models, the pre-trained MobileNetV2 (without its top layer) was used as a frozen feature extractor.
+This leverages existing knowledge of visual patterns, significantly accelerating training and improving performance.

+\<hr\>

+## 4\.
+Technical Environment

+  * **Dataset**: How2Sign (official train/validation/test splits).
+  * **Hardware**: **NVIDIA A100** GPU.
+  * **Frameworks**: Google Colab, TensorFlow, Keras, Optuna.

+\<hr\>

+## 5\.
+Project File Structure

+The project is organized into the following key notebooks, which correspond to the experimental phases.
+The `0_` prefixed files are utility and pipeline verification ("smoke test") scripts.

+  * `1_1_Train_Baseline_LSTM.ipynb`: Implements and trains the baseline LSTM model.
+  * `2_2_Train_Manual_CNN_LSTM.ipynb`: Implements and trains the manually-tuned CNN-LSTM model.
+  * `3_1_Optimize_Hyperparameters_Optuna.ipynb`: Executes the Optuna hyperparameter search.
+  * `3_2_Train_Final_Optimized_Model.ipynb`: Trains and evaluates the final model using the best-found hyperparameters.